jruns/wp-disable-ai/README.txt

 == Description ==

 WP Disable AI is a WordPress plugin to disable AI features in plugins, themes, and WordPress Core.
-It includes support for disabling unwanted AI features in specific plugins and themes.
+It includes support for turning off unwanted AI features and notifications in plugins, themes, and WordPress Core.

 == Installation ==